teokem/guides/setup-macos.md

 4. Go to system preferences, then "Software update" and allow automatic upgrades (or as a minimum allow security updates).

+5. For laptops it's a good idea to encrypt your user data in case it gets stolen.
+Enable this in System Preferences --> Security & Privacy --> FileVault.

+6. You may want to disable Apple's file version control which tend to take up space.
+   Go to System Preferences --> General and tick (☑) "Ask to keep changes when closing documents"

 ## Microsoft Office Apps